SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

   page&mdash;except for item 10 on finances.
 Collate this information and submit it to the SIGPLAN Vice Chair for approval.
-* Conference-approved workshops need only the approval of the conference General Chair. <!--BCP: ... except for PCs --> Note that such informal workshops cannot use the name
+* Conference-approved workshops need only the approval of the conference General Chair. <!--BCP: ... except for PCs --> <!-- AF: I am confused! --> Note that such informal workshops cannot use the name
   "SIGPLAN" in their title, nor the SIGPLAN logo on their webpage.
 Accepted submissions will not appear in the ACM DL, although a combined "workshop